ashishj12/mockmate/README.md

 # Overview

-MockMate is an AI-powered career coaching platform designed to helpprofessionals advance their careers through intelligent automation.
-Builtwith Next.js 14 and integrated with Google's Gemini AI, the applicationoffers a comprehensive suite of tools including an ATS-optimized resumebuilder, personalized cover letter generator, interactive interviewpreparation system, and real-time industry insights dashboard.
+MockMate is an AI-powered career coaching platform designed to help professionals advance their careers through intelligent automation.
+Built with Next.js 14 and integrated with Google's Gemini AI, the application offers a comprehensive suite of tools including an ATS-optimized resume builder, personalized cover letter generator, interactive interview preparation system, and real-time industry insights dashboard.

 ## Features